Find out everything you need to know about the “loyalty penalty” or “loyalty tax”, including how it might be affecting you.

 In 2018 Citizens Advice submitted a super-complaint to the Competition and Markets Authority.
 The complaint asked for regulators to review behaviour leading to the loyalty penalty and intervene in cases where it might be harmful to consumers.

 Since then several actions have been taken to try and tackle the loyalty penalty.
 For example, Ofcom have introduced new rules that mobile and broadband providers must notify customers who are approaching the end of their contracts.
-You can find an update from the CMA on progress made in tackling the loyalty penalty here.

 Despite some regulation changes the loyalty penalty is still impacting millions of people and costing UK consumers billions of pounds.